Front Range Fed

 There are lots of fun ways to customize these buttery biscuits, or turn them into something totally different!

 • Air fryer biscuit donuts.
 For a sweet twist, turn these biscuits into air fryer donuts by cutting a hole in the center and air frying them.
 Coat with cinnamon sugar or glaze after cooking.
-Yum!

 • Air fryer biscuit bombs.
 The basic idea for these is to stuff the inside of the biscuit with something delicious, like cheese, bacon, jelly - whatever sounds good to you.

-How To Use These Air-Fried Biscuits
+How To Serve These Air-Fried Biscuits

 • Ham and cheese biscuits.
 Slice the baked biscuits in half, add a slice of ham and cheese, and heat for one minute longer in the air fryer.
 Delicious.